Spajker7/DbGen/README.md

 # DbGen
-Small project to generate Java class files from database schema
+Small project to generate Java class files from database schema.

+Currently, only MySQL is supported.
+Other databases can be used by including their database drivers in `pom.xml`.

 # Usage
 ```